Scentsy: Business model

 According to its 2015 income disclosure statement, about 66,000 or 65% of active Scentsy consultants receive an average of $463.34 per year, before expenses.
-The top 200 or about 0.2% consultants, earned an average of $113,363.98, with the highest income earner making nearly 1 million dollars.
+The top 200 or about 0.2% of consultants, earned an average of $113,363.98, with the highest income earner making nearly $1 million.
 According to a military.com article, it takes most consultants over four years to earn a yearly income equivalent to working three and a half hours per week at minimum wage, not counting business expenses.
-The blog Bottlesoup calculates that a consultant will have to sell 639 Scentsy products per month in order to earn the equivalent of a full-time, minimum wage job.
+The blog Bottlesoup calculates that a consultant will have to sell 639 Scentsy products per month to earn the equivalent of a full-time, minimum-wage job.
 An analysis by The Finance Guy blog, claims that 99.45% of Scentsy consultants were not able to earn a full-time income.

-Scentsy was profiled in a study about the rhetoric used by companies in the 'direct selling industry'.
+Scentsy was profiled in a study about the rhetoric used by companies in the direct selling industry.
 Scentsy's recruitment material was noted to emphasize personal agency within the context of Bormann's fantasy theme analysis and convergence theory.